dkandalov/live-plugin/CONTRIBUTING.md

 ### Understanding the code
 Just like with any other IntelliJ plugin the best place to start is probably `plugin.xml`.
-Packages are structured in an attempt to reflect toolwindow UI of the plugin.
+Packages are structured in an attempt to reflect tool window UI of the plugin.
 But overall, this is an experimental proof-of-concept project, and I never managed to refactor it to a good state.